-Founded on Feb.
-26, 1888, as the Michigan Agricultural Experiment Station, Michigan State University AgBioResearch is part of a nationwide network of agricultural experiment stations created after the passage of the Hatch Act to help benefit farmers.
-In 1925, the Purnell Act added agricultural economics, rural sociology and home economics to the mission.
-Today, the focus has broadened to include a full spectrum of research in the areas of food, health and the environment.
+Founded Feb.
+26, 1888, as the Michigan Agricultural Experiment Station, Michigan State University AgBioResearch – as it is known today – continues as part of the nationwide network of agricultural experiment stations created after the passage of the Hatch Act to benefit farmers and deliver agricultural advancements.
+Today, our focus has broadened to include a robust portfolio not only in food, but health and the environment as well.

-Our mission is to conduct leading-edge research that combines scientific expertise with practical experience to advance agriculture, sustain natural resources, generate economic prosperity and enhance the quality of life in Michigan and around the world.
-We seek to discover economically feasible, scientific solutions to global challenges such as climate change, invasive species and the need to increase food production to meet a growing global population.
+MSU AgBioResearch conducts leading-edge research that combines scientific expertise with practical applications to advance agriculture, sustain natural resources, generate economic prosperity and enhance the quality of life in Michigan and worldwide.
+Researchers from seven different colleges across the MSU campus – although most are within the College of Agriculture and Natural Resources – seek to discover economically feasible, scientifically based solutions to global challenges such as climate change, water issues, invasive species and increased food production and food safety to meet a rising global population.

-Our success is based on outstanding partnerships with industry, MSU Extension, commodity organizations, governmental agencies and exceptional legislative support at the state and federal levels.
-Research is both applied and basic, and heavily dependent on input from industry and stakeholders.
+Success is based on outstanding partnerships with industry partners, MSU Extension, commodity organizations, governmental funding agencies – notably USDA NIFA – and exceptional legislative support at the state and federal levels.
+Research is heavily guided by industry and stakeholder input to meet specific needs and address emerging threats.

 Approximately 300 researchers come from six colleges and across the MSU campus: